-There are a lot of them around and they are still going strong – those sturdy metal boxes (usually orange) faithfully delivering test results for a wide range of feed samples.
-So why change an existing NIR analyser like the well-known NIRS System II and, most importantly, what exactly does it involve?
-FOSS NIR product specialist, Ronny Pradon offers some key considerations.
+There are a lot of them around and they are still going strong – those robust and reliable units faithfully delivering test results for a wide range of feed samples.
+So why change an existing NIR analyser, and most importantly, what exactly does it involve?
+FOSS Global Product Manager, Bengt Nordlund offers some key considerations.

 The changing NIR landscape

 To take the rationale first, there is always an argument for staying put – ‘if it ain’t broke don’t fix it’.